 ValueError: invalid literal for int() with base 10: '1 1'

-That means this type of conversion is not allowed.
-In short, we can say that all float or int data types can be converted to a string, but all string data types can not be converted into int/float data types.
+That means such a type of conversion is not allowed.
+In other words, all float or int data types can be converted to a string, but all string data types can not be converted into int/float data types.

-Now, as we know the basic data types present in Python, let's understand the concept of expression and variables:
+Now that we know the basic data types in Python, let's understand the concept of expression and variables.

 # Numbers are operands and mathematical symbols are operators